World leaders attend Cairo peace summit to ‘de-escalate’ Israel-Hamas war

 “Anywhere else, attacking civilian infrastructure and deliberately starving an entire population of food, water, electricity and basic necessities would be condemned.
 Accountability would be enforced … but not in Gaza,” he added.

 Palestinian President Mahmoud Abbas attended the summit and asked for humanitarian corridors to be opened.
+He also said Palestinians would not leave.
+“We will remain on our land.”

-But the absence of any official from the Israeli side has dampened expectations for what the summit can achieve.
+The absence of any representative from the Israeli side, and any senior US official, has dampened expectations for what the summit can achieve.

 Al Jazeera’s diplomatic editor James Bays said that while it is good for these countries to propose a road map out of this crisis, “Is Israel going to listen to that road map?”

 “Israel is not represented.
-It’s Israeli generals and the Israeli prime minister and the Israeli war cabinet who have the decisions on what to do militarily, and you see as the speeches have been going on, fresh bombardment of Gaza,” Bays noted.
+It’s Israeli generals and the Israeli prime minister and the Israeli war cabinet who have the decisions on what to do militarily, and you see – as the speeches have been going on – fresh bombardment of Gaza [is taking place],” Bays noted.

 The summit takes place as Israel readies a ground assault on Gaza, after weeks of aerial attacks following the October 7 attack by Hamas that killed 1,400 people in Israel.
 More than 4,200 Palestinians have been killed in Israel’s counteroffensive, amid a growing humanitarian crisis in Gaza.